-Homemade Starbucks Cranberry Bliss Bars are the most heavenly blend of dried cranberries, orange, and white chocolate topped with a bit of cream cheese frosting!
-You can make this “better than copycat” version at home for your family and friends for the holidays.
+Homemade Starbucks Cranberry Bliss Bars are the most heavenly blend of dried cranberries, orange, and white chocolate, topped with a bit of cream cheese frosting!
+Red and white, rich and chewy, this cookie was made for Christmas!
+This “better than copycat” version will wow your family and friends this holiday season.

 Homemade Starbucks Cranberry Bliss Bars